Updated: December 20, 2024

 Childcare

-In Portugal, public schools offer basic education for free to both citizens and foreign residents till the students are nine years of age.
+In Portugal, public schools offer basic education for free to both citizens and foreign residents until the students are nine years old.
 Lessons are taught in Portuguese.

-If you opt for a private school, then you need to pay the required amount for the education.
-Private schools charge you between €400 and €500 per month from primary to high school, which does not include the enrollment fee and book fees.
+If you opt for a private school, you must pay the required amount for the education.
+Private schools charge between €400 and €500 per month from primary to high school, which does not include the enrollment fee and book fees.
 Portugal also has English-speaking international schools, where the fee is around €9,274 per year, in addition to the enrollment fees, books, uniforms, etc.

 Healthcare

-Private healthcare in Portugal is more expensive than the public healthcare system, and without private health insurance, you’ll have to pay an average of €40 to €50 for a doctor’s appointment.
+Private healthcare in Portugal is more expensive than the public healthcare system.
+Without private health insurance, you’ll have to pay an average of €40 to €50 for a doctor’s appointment.

 Cost of living in Portugal for Retirees